Mobile application security malware threats and security requirements

 Malvertising – malicious advertising is a common scourge of the 21st century.
 The premise is very simple, you are provided with malicious advertising through the official channel.
 You don’t expect a malicious attack through a legitimate application, so they trap users by surprise.

-The typical example for the Android malicious ad application is the Svpeng banking Trojan.
+A typical example of an Android malicious ad application is the Svpeng banking Trojan.
 Trojans are installed mainly through infectious Google AdSense ads for Android users.
 You don’t actually have to click on an ad to get infected, just watching it is enough.

 Legitimate apps downloaded from an official store have been infected with malware.
 After that, they were re-released using their official names.